uob-mu3e/daq_wiki/February 4, 2021 - Integration run preparation.md

 * Are there any architectural decisions still open?
   *None identified*
 * Will there be a database?
   *How do we know what runs we took?
 Is flat MIDAS enough?
-Nik checks with Stefan*
+Nik checks with Stefan.
+  Flat MIDAS is not enough, use a SQL database, has straightforward MIDAS integration*
 * rootana build
   *Will start with mana from scratch, port existing code.
 Stefan recommends manalyzer*
 * what analysis should run?